practical-recommender-systems/moviegeek/README.md

 ### Create the dbs (for all databases)
-If you have a database running on your machine I would encourage you to connect it, by updating the settings in `prs_project/settings.py` (fx like shown above).
+If you have a database running on your machine I would encourage you to connect it, by updating the settings in `prs_project/settings.py` (fx like shown below).

 To set up another database is described in the Django docs [here](https://docs.djangoproject.com/en/2.0/ref/databases/)